• Skip to primary navigation

 PriorityQueue Class

-As we have discussed above that the elements of the queues in FIFO order, but sometimes we want to process the elements in priority order.
-In that case, the priority queue helps to process the elements and priority queue does not allow null values.
+As we have discussed above, the elements of the queues are in FIFO order, but sometimes, we want to process the elements in priority order.
+In that case, the priority queue helps to process the elements, and the priority queue does not allow null values.

 Collections class

 The collection class implements the collection interface, which is defined inside the java. util package.
-In this class, some of the classes with providing full implementations which can be used as it is, and some of them are abstract which need to be fully implementations to create concentrate collections.
+In this class, some of the classes provide full implementations, which can be used as they are, and some of them are abstract, which need to be fully implemented to create concentrated collections.

-This class contains methods for collection framework such as binary search, sorting, shuffling and reverse, etc.
+This class contains methods for collection framework such as binary search, sorting, shuffling, reverse, etc.

 Collections API Algorithms

-The collection framework also provides some of the implementations of algorithms which are commonly used like Sorting and searching.
-Most of the method have algorithms implementations and which are work on the list and some of them for collections.
+The collection framework also provides some of the implementations of commonly used algorithms, like Sorting and searching.
+Most methods have algorithm implementations that work on the list; some are for collections.

 Sorting

 By using these algorithms, users can sort the elements in ascending order.
-There are two forms of this operation provided one is making a list and sort its elements in ascending order of elements with natural ordering.
-The second form is sorting the elements with the help of comparator.
+There are two forms of this operation: making a list and sorting its elements in ascending order of elements with natural ordering.
+The second form is sorting the elements with the help of a comparator.

 Shuffling

-This helps in destroying the sorting order if the list elements have in any order.
-This algorithm helps in implementing in games.
+This helps in destroying the sorting order if the list elements are in any order.
+This algorithm helps in implementing games.

 Searching

-This searching algorithm helps to find the specified elements in a sorted list.
-This algorithms also have two forms where it takes a list and the search element, but it assumes the list elements are in sorted order.
-The second form is taking a comparator with the list and search item and assumed the list is in sorted into ascending order according to the specified comparator.
-Here the sort algorithms are called first to sort the elements before calling binary search.
+This search algorithm helps find the specified elements in a sorted list.
+This algorithm also has two forms where it takes a list and the search element, but it assumes the list elements are in sorted order.
+The second form is taking a comparator with the list and search item, assuming the list is sorted into ascending order according to the specified comparator.
+Here, the sort algorithms are called first to sort the elements before calling binary search.

 Min and Max values

-These two algorithms find the max and min elements of the collection.
-This algorithms also comes in two forms. the first takes a natural ordering of elements are return the maximum or minimum elements from the collection and the second form is taking a comparator with the collection and return the maximum or minimum elements according to the specified comparator.
+These two algorithms find the maximum and minimum elements of the collection.
+This algorithm also comes in two forms. the first takes a natural ordering of elements and returns the maximum or minimum elements from the collection, and the second form takes a comparator with the collection and returns the maximum or minimum elements according to the specified comparator.